 Talking changes is here to help by offering free and confidential talking therapies and counselling through a progressive model of care to those who are:

-- You are aged 16 or over
+- Aged 16 or over

-- You live in County Durham or Darlington
+- Live in County Durham or Darlington

-- Step 2a Telephone Guided Self Help
+- Step 2a Telephone Guided Self Help (TGSH)

-- Step 2a Psycho-Education Groups
+- Step 2a Depression and Anxiety groups

 - Step 2b Face to Face Guided Self Help